chengongpp/go-optimization-guide/docs/02-networking/efficient-net-use.md

 ### Force Fresh DNS Lookups with Custom Dialers

-Go caches DNS results for the lifetime of the process.
-This can lead to stale IPs when using short-lived infrastructure like Kubernetes pods, where service IPs shift frequently.
-To ensure timely failover and routing, you can create a new `Dialer` per request or periodically reset the client.
+Go’s built-in DNS caching lasts for the lifetime of the process.
+In dynamic environments, like Kubernetes, this can become a problem when service IPs change but clients keep reusing stale ones.
+To avoid this, you can force fresh DNS lookups by creating a new net.Dialer per request or rotating the HTTP client periodically.

-Here's how to bypass Go's internal DNS cache:
+But you can bypass Go’s internal DNS cache when needed:

 ```go
 DialContext: func(ctx context.Context, network, addr string) (net.Conn, error) {